equinix-labs/not_ipmi_to_metal/snippets/development.md

   * Could call the Metal API directly to forcefully poweroff the host regadless of other state

 ### Security
-  * By design, `ipmi_to_metal` would insert itself in a high risk management domain, with priviledged credentials and sensitive operations. `not_ipmi_to_metal` should be a security aware project from the beginning as it develops.
+  * By design, `ipmi_to_metal` would insert itself in a high risk management domain, with privileged  credentials and sensitive operations. `not_ipmi_to_metal` should be a security aware project from the beginning as it develops.

 ### Opinionated Deployment
-  * `not_ipmi_to_metal` is currently operationally laborious and extemely fragile.
+  * `not_ipmi_to_metal` is currently operationally laborious and extremely fragile.
 As a better understanding of how it would deployed is reached, it could become significantly more intelligent about autoconfiguration, potentially pursuing tags or another means of gleaning data for self configuration.